algolia/instantsearch/docs/src/getting-started/using-components.md

 </template>
 ```

-To read why a search component needs to be wrapped into an Index component, have a look at the [custom components](getting-started/custom-components.html) page.
+To read why a search component needs to be wrapped in an Index component, have a look at the [custom components](getting-started/custom-components.html) page.

 ### Avoiding the use of an `Index` component

-You might not want to use a wrapping `Index` component or maybe you want to do some [server-side rendering](advanced/server-side-rendering.html).
+You might not want to use a wrapping `Index` component, or maybe you'll want to do some [server-side rendering](advanced/server-side-rendering.html).

 In those cases, you can manually tie components to a search store by passing a `searchStore` property to them: